maharshi97/aws-resource-monitor/README.md

 - **Additional Resources**: You can easily extend the script to collect other AWS resources by adding additional `aws` CLI commands and saving their output in similar `.txt` files.

 ---

-This `README.md` file provides an overview of the project, installation instructions, usage details, and example output.
-You can customize this file further based on your preferences or organizational requirements.

-Let me know if you'd like any adjustments!